pac4j/play-pac4j/README.md

 <h3>Define the supported clients</h3>

-To use client support, your application must inherit from the JavaController class for a Java application :
+To use client support, your application must inherit from the JavaController class for a Java application:
 <pre><code>public class Application extends JavaController {</code></pre>
-or from the ScalaController trait for a Scala application :
+or from the ScalaController trait for a Scala application:
 <pre><code>object Application extends ScalaController {</code></pre>

-You must define all the clients you want to support in the <i>onStart</i> method of your Global class for your Java or Scala application :
+You must define all the clients you want to support in the <i>onStart</i> method of your Global class for your Java or Scala application:
 <pre><code>public void onStart(final Application app) {
   // OAuth
   final FacebookClient facebookClient = new FacebookClient("fb_key", "fb_secret");